 The chambers rotate with the rotor, meaning they spend equal time in the compression and induction phase; this imparts a cooling effect on the internals.
 The proximity of the chambers as they rotate is local to the inlet during induction and local to the discharge during compression.
 The design makes it impossible for a chamber to be in communication with both suction and discharge ports at the same time, meaning it can operate normally and effectively in a valveless state.

-The architecture can be built a different volume chamber on top and bottom giving the effect of compressing and expanding at different rates.
+Uniquely, the FeTu architecture can be built with a different volume chamber on the top and bottom half of the design, allowing the device to act as compressor and expander (Compander)